Updated by April, 2026

 ERP is commonly used in field service to:

-• Create and track purchase orders for new installations and repairs
+• Create and track purchase orders for new installations and repairs – Enhanced with software field service extensions, these tasks leverage real-time data for faster scheduling and dispatch.

-• Manage inventory to track equipment usage and ensure jobs are scheduled when necessary equipment is available
+• Manage inventory to track equipment usage and ensure jobs are scheduled when necessary parts are available – This cloud-based visibility helps maintain customer satisfaction by guaranteeing resources are always on hand.

-• Track high-level capacity for work orders, based on worker numbers and general availability
+• Track high-level capacity for work orders, based on worker numbers and general availability – When combined with management FSM tools, this enables highly targeted workforce planning.

-• Managers gain full visibility into each assignment and can access job details seamlessly.
+• Generate work orders with job details and unique IDs for tracking – Managers gain full visibility into each assignment and can access job details seamlessly through a single source of truth.

-• Generate invoices based on job type, time spent, or other factors
+• Generate invoices based on job type, time spent, or other factors – Integrated ERP + FSM software can automatically pull this information into billing systems, delivering a true service ERP experience.

-• Track accounting details, from service costs to high-level revenue comparisons
+• Track accounting details, from service costs to high-level revenue comparisons – Detailed tracking supports profitable customer-relationship strategies and overall management field service analytics.

 ERP vs. CRM for Field Service: What’s the Difference?

-ERP software is designed to help organizations manage internal resources—inventory, products, work capacity.
+ERP software is designed to help organizations manage internal resources—inventory, products, and work capacity.
 CRM software, by contrast, helps organizations manage external relationships with customers.
 CRM platforms are particularly useful for field workers seeking to understand and engage with customers, and for sales teams aiming to improve performance.
 Stronger relationship management leads to increased customer satisfaction and loyalty.

 The Gaps in ERP and CRM Software